 The magnificent redesign pays homage to the grandeur of the building’s heritage and revamps its interiors with striking modern décor, consistently imbued with Lissoni’s signature style.

 Known for his austere lines, demure fabrics and shades of grey mixed with bright accents, Lissoni has created a succession of luminous spaces based around a glass-covered atrium.
-Original lofty ceilings provided inspiration for configuring almost half of the rooms into stunning duplex layout with oversized windows and exposed structural beams.
+Original lofty ceilings provided inspiration for configuring almost half of the rooms into a stunning duplex layout with oversized windows and exposed structural beams.

 Eat and de-stress

 Several communal dining outlets—such as the Conservatorium Brasserie & Lounge and Tunes Restaurant & Bar—offer guests the opportunity to enjoy magnificent cuisine and discover new local flavors.
-Another eye catcher is the Akasha Holistic Wellbeing Centre, a 1000m2 gym, spa, yoga and meditation space.
+Another eye-catcher is the Akasha Holistic Wellbeing Centre, a 1000m2 gym, spa, yoga, and meditation space.